ethereum-optimism/design-docs/protocol/superchain-erc20/expired-transfers.md

 **Example flow**

-We assume in this example that the original `sender` is the only one who can expire a message.
+We use here the same example, where only the original `sender` can expire a message.

 ```mermaid